hylo-lang/hylo/Docs/CodeFormatting.md

 ## Formatting type declarations

 Exactly one empty line is added before the first member of a type, protocol, or trait declaration.
-Excatly one empty line is added after each member of a type, protocol, or trait declaration.
+Exactly one empty line is added after each member of a type, protocol, or trait declaration.
 For example:

 ```swift